-The Quevaucamps-Harchies project entails reconstructing a section of the overhead power line between the Quevaucamps substation and Harchies along a new, improved route.
-This infrastructure is essential for ensuring the grid's reliability and integrating renewable energies into it.
+The Quevaucamps-Harchies project entails rebuilding a section of the overhead power line between the Quevaucamps substation and Harchies along a new, improved route.

-- To modernise a section of the current line passing through the municipality of Bernissart, which was built in 1962.
-Nearly 60 years on, the conductors on this connection are reaching the end of their useful life and therefore need to be replaced.
+- To modernise a section of the current line: the conductors on this line, which date from 1962, are reaching the end of their useful life and therefore need to be replaced.